Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

-We can use this result to prove that the wideness of the $\upsilon$-set of $L$ gives a lower bound for the \emph{unoriented slice genus} $\gamma^{(k)}_4(L)$, which is defined as the smallest first Betti number of a surface $F$ as in Figure \ref{Unoriented_surface} and $k$ connected components. \begin{proof}[Proof of Theorem \ref{teo:wideness}] It follows from Proposition \ref{prop:unoriented_bound} because $2g+\textbf v+n-k$ is exactly the first Betti number of $F$. \end{proof} Note that Theorem \ref{teo:unoriented_concordance} tells us that $\upsilon_{\max}(L)-\upsilon_{\min}(L)$ is an unoriented concordance invariant of $L$.
+We have proved that $\overline e_{\vec L}(F)=\overline e_{\widehat L}(\widehat F)$ and now we can apply Lemma \ref{lemma:new} to show that and In order to conclude the proof, we apply Equations \eqref{equation:oriented_max} and \eqref{equation:oriented_min} which tell us that provided that the orientation on $L$ belongs to the $2^k$ ones induced by an orientation of $F'$. \end{proof} We can use this result to prove that the wideness of the $\upsilon$-set of $L$ gives a lower bound for the \textbf{unoriented slice genus} $\gamma^{(k)}_4(L)$, which is defined as the smallest first Betti number of a surface $F$ as in Figure \ref{Unoriented_surface} and $k$ connected components. \begin{proof}[Proof of Theorem \ref{teo:wideness}] It follows from Proposition \ref{prop:unoriented_bound} because $2g+\textbf v+n-k$ is exactly the first Betti number of $F$. \end{proof} Note that Theorem \ref{teo:unoriented_concordance} tells us that $\upsilon_{\max}(L)-\upsilon_{\min}(L)$ is an unoriented concordance invariant of $L$.
 As a consequence of Theorem \ref{teo:wideness} we obtain Corollary \ref{cor:DO}; see also \cite[Section 5]{DO} for another proof of this result. \begin{proof}[Proof of Corollary \ref{cor:DO}] Suppose that $F$ is the unoriented surface with maximal value of $\chi(F)$ and say it appears like in Figure \ref{Unoriented_surface}.
 As we saw in the proof of Theorem \ref{teo:wideness}, the first Betti number of $F$ is $2g+\textbf v+n-k$ and then the same theorem implies because for a quasi-alternating link $L$ it is $\upsilon_{\max}(L)=\upsilon_{\min}(L)$ from Theorem \ref{teo:alternating}.

 The latter inequality can be rewritten as and it is easy to check that the left-most side is precisely $\chi(F)$. \end{proof} In particular, suppose that the quasi-alternating link $L$ has $n$ components and $F$ is the disjoint union of $a$ disks and $n-a$ M\"obius strips.
 Then $a$ can be at most equal to one.